slopp/freshness_guide/readme.md

 # Declarative Scheduling and Freshness Policies

-Using code to define what you want to exist, not how it should be created, greatly simplifies data engineering pipelines.
+Using code to define _what_ you want to exist, not _how_ it should be created, greatly simplifies data engineering pipelines.
 The two main goals of an orchestrator are to run things at the correct time and in the correct order.
-Dagster enables both parts of declarative orchestration.
+Dagster enables both parts of orchestration to be declarative.
 Dagster assets let you define what should exist (correct order) and freshness policies let you define when they should exist (correct time).

 ## Understanding Freshness Policies